 Publishing her recipes in a cookbook?
 Joanna Gaines is definitely on a roll.

-Magnolia Market is a Motivational Place to Shop
+Magnolia Market is Motivational

 Magnolia Market struck me as a place that is made up of two parts inspiration and one part motivation.
 Of course, it could strike you just opposite, if you’re the kind that gets motivated before you’re actually inspired.